smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 For MEC with EPC there are generally two approaches: SGi-based and S1-based.

  The SGi-based approach for MEC can be addressed through a distributed anchor point approach.
-The distributed anchor point approach  has been demonstrated with OpenNESS, as described in [OpenNESS_epc] Deployment model 3.
+The distributed anchor point approach  has been demonstrated with OpenNESS, as described in [OpenNESS_EPC] Deployment model 3.
 The OpenNESS EPC deployment can work seamlessly with the 5G NSA as long as the traffic intercept point is the SGi Interface.
 A deployment model of OpenNESS with 5G NSA is shown below:

 ![OpenNESS-NSA-DEpc](5g-nsa-images/openness-nsa-depc.png)

+NOTE:
-NOTE: In the above picture, the GW-U components (SGW-U and PGW-U) are not part of OpenNESS solution.
+1. In the above picture, the GW-U components (SGW-U and PGW-U) are not part of OpenNESS solution.
+2. There is no standard defined by 3GPP for the deployment of edge with 5G NSA.
+The solution provided by OpenNESS is just a reference

-The API's exposed by the OpenNESS Core Network Configuration Agent (CNCA) can be used to set the appropriate configuration rules in the LTE Access Network through the OAM agent.
+The [4G CUPS Management API] exposed by the OpenNESS Core Network Configuration Agent (CNCA) can be used to set the appropriate configuration rules in the LTE Access Network through the OAM agent.
 These configurations can be grouped into three categories:

 - Config: Configure Sxx related IP address of user plane.
 Since the EPC control plane can also learn these parameters through other means, whether these parameters are required is vendor-dependent.